 The passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act led to the creation of the Consumer Financial Protection Bureau (CFPB).
 One of the CFPB’s responsibilities is to accept complaints from consumers about credit card companies, private student loans, mortgage companies and banking products and services.

 When the CFPB launched the beta database, the organization also published a report on complaints filed between July 21, 2011 and June 1, 2012.
-Key findings from the report, Consumer Response: A Snapshot of Complaints Received (PDF
+Key findings from the report, Consumer Response: A Snapshot of Complaints Received (PDF) include: